Mercedes-Benz 450SEL 6.9: North American market

 Initially, Mercedes-Benz did not plan on selling the 450SEL 6.9 in the United States given the oil crisis that hit the Americans very hard and increasingly tightening emission regulations.
 Mercedes-Benz had difficulties in meeting the European demand.
 However, the strong requests from the customers and dealers reversed the decision.

-In the North American market, the 450SEL 6.9 was called simply the 6.9 and featured the model name on the right side of the trunk lid.
-The retail price was more than $38,230 ($193,291.51 adjusted for 2024) for the 1977 model year and increased to $52,995 ($196,213.19 adjusted for 2024) at the end of production in 1980.

 The 6.9 was fitted with four sealed beam 5.75" round capsule headlights with bezels and larger impact absorbing bumpers that lengthened the car by 11 inches.
 Due to the US FMVSS bumper standard, the variable height suspension was disabled, and the height adjustment knob was removed.
 To differentiate the 6.9 from other W116 models, the bumpers had a thick black rubber strip covering their entire width, and did not feature rubber bumper guards.

 The engine output was reduced to 250 hp and 360 lbft due to the stricter emission standards.